Colin Defries

+The Gorell Committee was never asked to assess the Defries claims, but the parallels with the Defries and Houdini flights are obvious.

+Defries left Australia soon after and apparently made no subsequent personal claims or memoirs about the December 1909 flight.

+His Mechanic Ralph Banks took the aircraft to Victoria where he crashed it at Diggers Rest.

 The owner of the aircraft, Lawrence Adamson, "dumped it at sea" in order to avoid paying customs duties.
 Most of the plane was lost, although the engine and two propellers were later salvaged.
 The engine now belongs to Museum Victoria, where it is regarded by the handler, David Crotty, as "one of the most significant aeronautical artefacts" in the collection.

 Personal

 In 1940 Defries married the concert pianist Moura Lympany, a woman 32 years his junior.
 They divorced in 1950.